-- (1) The Port Authority prohibits employees from using its facilities or work hours to engage in solicitation or distribution of materials because those activities can interfere with its normal operations, reduce employee efficiency, annoy customers, and pose a threat to security. - (2) The Port Authority maintains various communication systems to communicate Port Authority information to employees and to disseminate or post notices required by law.
+- The Port Authority prohibits employees from using its facilities or work hours to engage in solicitation or distribution of materials because those activities can interfere with its normal operations, reduce employee efficiency, annoy customers, and pose a threat to security. - (2) The Port Authority maintains various communication systems to communicate Port Authority information to employees and to disseminate or post notices required by law.
 These communication systems (including bulletin boards, electronic mail, voice mail, facsimile machines, and personal computers) are for business use only and may not be used for personal reasons, including employee solicitation or distribution of literature.
 The unauthorized use of the communication systems or the distribution or posting of notices, photographs, or other materials on any Port Authority property is prohibited.
-See Policy 803 Use of Communication Systems for additional details. - (3) The Director of Finance & Administration is responsible for administering this policy and enforcing its provisions.
-Employees will be subject to disciplinary action, up to, and including, termination for violating this policy. - (4) Individuals not employed by the Port Authority are prohibited from soliciting funds or signatures, conducting membership drives, distributing literature or gifts, offering to sell merchandise or services (except with the Chief Executive Officers preapproval), or engaging in any other solicitation, distribution, or similar activity on Port Authority premises.
+See Policy 803 Use of Communication Systems for additional details. - (2)(3) The Director of Finance & Administration is responsible for administering this policy and enforcing its provisions.
+Employees will be subject to disciplinary action, up to, and including, termination for violating this policy. - (3)(4) Individuals not employed by the Port Authority are prohibited from soliciting funds or signatures, conducting membership drives, distributing literature or gifts, offering to sell merchandise or services (except with the Chief Executive Officers preapproval), or engaging in any other solicitation, distribution, or similar activity on Port Authority premises. - (4) The Port Authority maintains various communication systems to communicate Port Authority information to employees and to disseminate or post notices required by law.
+These communication systems (including bulletin boards, electronic mail, voice mail, facsimile machines, and personal computers) are for business use only and may not be used for personal reasons, including employee solicitation or distribution of literature.
+The unauthorized use of the communication systems or the distribution or posting of notices, photographs, or other materials on any Port Authority property is prohibited.